goodyear77/keyboard-maestro/README.md

 1. Create task in Microsoft ToDo from OneNote page (application specific hotkey)
 2. Global hotkey to create new Microsoft OneNote page from anywhere
 3. Global hotkey to create new Microsoft ToDo task from anywhere
-4. Outlook for MAC (Old Outlook 2016 version): Search for email which generated the task in Microsoft ToDo
+4. Outlook for MAC (Old Outlook 2016 version): Select subject line in ToDo task and search in Outlook
-5. Outlook for MAC (New Outlook 2020 version): Search for email which generated the task in Microsoft ToDo
+5. Outlook for MAC (New Outlook 2020 version): Select subject line in ToDo task and search in Outlook

 To import the Keyboard Maestro files, download the .kmmacros-files you want to use, and import the files into Keyboard Maestro via "File->Import Macros Safely...".